Innoruptor/ControllerContext/README.md

 The state of the art today for passing data between view controllers is to create properties or setters on the next view controller to display and to use the delegate pattern for passing data back to the originating view controller.

-## Apple’s Perspective

-The following best practices come directly from Apple’s article “[Coordinating Efforts Between View Controllers].”

-1. A destination view controller’s references to app data should come from the source view controller unless the destination view controller represents a self-contained (and therefore self-configuring) view controller.

-2. Perform as much configuration as possible using Interface Builder, rather than configuring your controller programmatically in your code.

-3. Always use a delegate to communicate information back to other controllers.
-Your content view controller should never need to know the class of the source view controller or any controllers it doesn’t create.

-4. Avoid unnecessary connections to objects external to your view controller.
-Each connection represents a dependency that makes it harder to change your app design.

 ## Problems with the approach

 - code is required for each data element carried forward